Apfelschuss/apfelschuss/README.rst

 Many thanks to:

-* the contributors_.
+* The contributors_.
 Actually at the moment it is just one, but everyone is welcome.
 * Django_ the web framework for perfectionists with deadlines.
 * All package providers of this project (see `requirements folder`_).
 * `Cookiecutter Django`_ is a framework for jumpstarting production-ready Django projects.